gabastil/LabKeySchemaToMetadataConverter/README.md

 1. Open the json file in Notepad++
 2. Go to View > Show Symbol > Show All Characters
 3. Carriage returns will appear as a box with the letters "CR"

+## Summary of Conversion Steps

+1. Obtain MS Word schema
+2. Copy schema contents and paste into a new .txt file
+3. Run the converter script with this .txt file
+4. Remove carriage returns from the generated .json file
+5. Install .json file into LabKey